richardcocks/richardcocks.github.io/PasswordGen.md

 ## Addendum

+The code to generate all the results in this post is available at [https://github.com/richardcocks/passwordgen](https://github.com/richardcocks/passwordgen)

 Here's a benchmark run with all the functions, with a single baseline of the original co-pilot output.
 The arguments were changed to properties to support cleaner parameterisation within BenchmarkDotNet and a shared common baseline set.